Private Wasserstein Distance: Introduction

 \section{Introduction}

-Optimal Transport~(OT) is one of representative approaches that provides a geometric view that allows us to put a distance on the space of probability measures~\cite{villani2009optimal}.
-Specifically, it aims to find a coupling matrix that moves the source data to the target ones with smallest cost, and allows us to induce the Wasserstein distance.
-With advantageous analytical properties such as computationally tractable and computable from finite samples, it has been used in text document similarity measurement~\cite{kusner2015word}, domain adaption~\cite{courty2016optimal}, labeled data measurement~\cite{alvarez2020geometric}, generative adversarial networks~\cite{arjovsky2017wasserstein}, data selection~\cite{just2023lava,li2023data,kang2024performance}.
-However, optimizing OT problem requires access to both data, which may appear to be unacceptable for privacy sensitive parties~(e.g. hospitals, banks).
-In collaborative training or data exchange platform, data is also not allowed to be shared due to privacy concerns, making such measurement difficult to be conducted.
-Recently, FedWad~\cite{rakotomamonjy2023federated} takes the first step to approximate Wasserstein distance in Federated optimization.
-However, its privacy and robustness are not formally defined.
-In this paper, we propose a privacy-enhanced approach, that guarantees both efficiency and estimation precision.
+Optimal Transport~(OT) is one of the representative approaches that provides a geometric view that places a distance on the space of probability measures~\cite{villani2009optimal}.
+Specifically, it aims to find a coupling matrix that moves the source data to the target data with smallest cost, thereby inducing the Wasserstein distance, a metric used to measure the divergence between two distributions.
+Due to its favorable analytical properties, such as computational tractability and the ability to be computed from finite samples, the Wasserstein distance has been applied in various domains, including document similarity measurement~\cite{kusner2015word}, domain adaption~\cite{courty2016optimal,courty2017joint}, geometric measurement between labelled data~\cite{alvarez2020geometric}, generative adversarial networks~\cite{arjovsky2017wasserstein}, dataset valuation and selection~\cite{justlava,kang2024performance}.